theswedishdeveloper/Rust-Game/README.md

 # **Air Plane Game**

-The game is about shooting down spacecrafts flying against you while you are sitting in an airplane.
+The game is about shooting down spacecraft flying against you while you are sitting in an airplane.

 ![screenshot](https://user-images.githubusercontent.com/60196628/119525630-f2aec100-bd7e-11eb-984e-e2ed0961348c.png)